-My research centers around developing statistical methods for nonEuclidean data, examples being distribution and network valued data.
+My research centers around developing statistical methods for nonEuclidean data, examples being distribution and network valued data and time varying object data.
 Here is a link to my CV.
 In June 2021, I will join as an Assistant Professor in the Department of Data Sciences and Operations at USC Marshall Business School.

 I love to sketch.
 In my spare time I sometimes go on sketchcrawls.
 I also love hiking.

-Recently I am also interested in online learning problems, specifically contextual multi-armed bandit problems with unconventional contexts.
+Online learning problems- specifically contextual multi-armed bandit problems with unconventional contexts.

 Publications and Preprints

 P. Dubey, H.G.
 Müller.
 Fréchet Change Point Detection.
-Annals of Statistics (to appear).[pdf]
+Annals of Statistics.[link]

 S. Bose, G. Shmueli, P. Sur, and P. Dubey.
 Fitting COM-Poisson mixtures to bimodal count data.
 Proceedings of the 2013 International Conference on Information, Operations Management and Statistics (ICIOMS 2013), winner of Best Paper Award.